Cuprimine Prescribing Information

 Clinical experience to date suggests that life is prolonged with the above regimen.

-Treatment of asymptomatic patients has been carried out for over thirty years.
+Treatment of asymptomatic patients has been carried out for over 30 years.
 Symptoms and signs of the disease appear to be prevented indefinitely if daily treatment with Cuprimine is continued.

 Arginine, lysine, ornithine, and cysteine are soluble substances, readily excreted.
 There is no apparent pathology connected with their excretion in excessive quantities.